heyday/symfony-autoinject/README.md

 Example: `{ name: autoinject, all: true }`

-When "arguments" is set to true the compiler pass will attempt to find services for the arguments currently support for injection parameters is not supported, only services
+When "arguments" is set to true the compiler pass will attempt to find services for the arguments, and provides if they are found and error if not.
+Parameters that can't be auto-injected need to be provided manually.

 Both "setter", "arguments" and "adder" are optional